-- c) We may use information from other sources (see principle 7 below) - 5.4 The reporting under the RIGs gives us cost control information for every regulatory year of the Licence on a consistent basis.26 The RIGs provide a template for the Licensee to provide and update forecasts and cost performance.
-The information provided allows us to look at the costs associated with the Business Plan separately to those costs that have been incurred as a consequence of uncertainty. - 5.5 The information provided under the RIGs allows us to monitor effectively the revenue of the Licensee and to confirm that the revenues recovered are in line with the Licence.
-We will also use the cost control reporting and information submitted as part of the RIGs to monitor the Licensee's compliance with its obligations under the Licence, for example in relation to cross subsidy, procurement, and its approach to setting charges. - 5.6 We will assess all forecast costs submitted as part of the submission to assess whether they are expected to be economic and efficient.
-In addition, we will assess the justification submitted by the Licensee for whether those costs are likely to provide value for money to consumers.
-Where we determine that the forecast costs are not expected to be economic and efficient or provide value for money to consumers, we may remove them from the calculation of the Allowed Revenue for the Cost Control Period. - 5.7 We will require the DCC to report on its delivery to the approved Allowed Revenue to the Customer Challenge Group and to Ofgem at minimum quarterly.
-We will also consult at minimum with the Licensee ahead of determining whether to adjust the Licensee's Allowed Revenue in respect of any reopener applications.
+- 5.4 The reporting under the RIGs gives us cost control information for every regulatory year of the Licence on a consistent basis.
+They provide a template for the Licensee to provide updated forecasts submitted ahead of the cost control, and our approved allowances under the cost control.
+The information provided allows us to look at the costs associated with the business plan separately to those costs that have been incurred as a consequence of uncertainty. - 5.5 The information provided under the RIGs allows us to monitor effectively the revenue of the Licensee and to confirm that the revenues recovered are in line with the Licence.
+We will also use the cost control reporting and information submitted as part of the RIGs to monitor the Licensee's compliance with its obligations under the Licence, for example in relation to cross subsidy, procurement, and its approach to setting charges. - 5.6 We will assess all forecast costs submitted as part of the submission ahead of the cost control to assess whether they are expected to be economic and efficient.
+In addition, we will assess the justification submitted by the Licensee on whether those costs are likely to provide value for money to electricity and gas consumers.
+Where we determine that the forecast costs are not expected to be economic and efficient or provide value for money to consumers, we will remove them from the calculation of the Allowed Revenue for the Cost Control Period. - 5.7 We will require the Successor Licensee to report on its delivery to the approved Allowed Revenue to the Customer Challenge Group and to Ofgem at minimum quarterly.
+We will also consult at minimum with the Successor Licensee ahead of determining whether to adjust the Successor Licensee's Allowed Revenue in respect of any reopener applications.
 Further details of this process can be set out in Chapter 6 below. - 5.8 In the following sections, we set out broad principles that we apply in our assessment of the Licensee's forecast costs.
 It is not possible to list an exhaustive set of principles and an approach for determining whether costs are economic and efficient.
 There needs to be flexibility to consider new evidence and scenarios not anticipated. - 5.9 We are open to early engagement on any proposed significant changes in costs or submission structure.
 We are likely to signal to the Licensee if we are concerned that information we have received indicates that its forecast costs or costs it intends to incur may not be economic and efficient.
 We are not able to preapprove any costs or specify definitively all the costs that might not be economic and efficient before the decision on the ex-ante allowances or review at the end of the regulatory year.
 This is because we can only complete our assessment of the costs once we have received all of the relevant information and have conducted our own analysis of it.